Corporate Services Contact Us

 • Any person working overtime without authority

-Although some states may not promote the overtime laws for salaried employees, the proposed labour codes do have overtime payment rules for white-collared salaried employees in India.
+Although some states may not promote overtime laws for salaried employees, the proposed labour codes do have overtime payment rules for white-collared salaried employees in India.

 Can my employer make me work overtime without pay?